LarsUtwente/larsklunder.github.io/README.md

 **Recent projects**

---- Big Data project where we do analysis on all steam reviews and tweets of 2020 on a selection of games.
+--- Big Data project where we do timeseries analysis on all steam reviews and tweets of 2020 on a selection of games.

 📄 [View project PDF](./projects/Steam_reviewsand_tweets.pdf)

---- Machine learning project where we optimize a EfficientNet-B3 model with pruning.
+--- Machine learning project where we optimize a EfficientNet-B3 model with different types of pruning.

 📄 [View project PDF](./projects/Machine_Learning_II-2.pdf)